The Sidney Sussex College Choir is a friendly and welcoming community which maintains consistently high musical standards.

 Free formal hall is offered on Fridays and Sundays.
 Extra rehearsals are occasionally arranged at the beginning of the academic year, and for recordings, tours, and special College events.

-Tenors: David Cotter, Thomas Hillman, Jonathan Jolly, Richard Walmsley
+Tenors: Thomas Hillman, Jonathan Jolly, Harry Vincent, Nicholas Walters, Richard Walmsley

-Basses: Theodore Gill, Mark Thornton (Senior Choral Scholar)
+Basses: Theodore Gill, Felix O'Rahilly, Calum Urquhart (Senior Choral Scholar), Piran Venton

 Senior Organ Scholar: Hugh Rowlands